 The problem is that porn delivers dopamine at levels and frequencies that damage the reward system over time.
 If you want to understand more about how that works at a neurological level, this breakdown of how porn rewires the brain covers the full mechanism.

-Why porn is the perfect ADHD trap
+Why porn is especially risky with ADHD

 Not all dopamine sources are equally dangerous for the ADHD brain.
 Porn is particularly harmful because it hits every vulnerability at once.